C2SM/extpar/docs/development.md

 ### Testing new developments

-Once a developer has finished developing a new feature or bug fix, they should make a pull request on the Github repository from their topic branch into the rc-branch.
+Once a developer has finished developing a new feature or bug fix, they should make a pull request on the Github repository from their topic branch into the master-branch.
 Then, they should write the following comment into the pull request conversation:

 ```